hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 nationality of the means of transport from being provided at the time the goods are released for transit, providing multimodal transport units bear unique numbers and such numbers are indicated in the Data Item ‘Container identification number’;
--For the means of transport on which the goods are directly loaded:
+-For the means of transport on which the goods are directly loaded:<br /><br />
 -the logistical pattern does not allow this data element to be provided and the holder of the transit procedure has the appropriate status (AEOC in EU) and -the relevant information may be traced where needed by the customs authorities via the records of